nokotamustang/Python3DEngines/README.md

 A Shadow casting system is added to the cubes demo; this example also re-uses shaders and therefore shader program values are set for each object before rendering.

 ![Screenshots](./screenshots/mgl_cubes2.PNG)
+_Note the cubes are floating, not sitting on the ground._

 A two pass rendering system is used to create shadows in the scene.
 The first pass renders the scene from the perspective of the light source to create a shadow map.
 The second pass renders the scene from the perspective of the camera and uses the shadow map to determine if a pixel is in shadow or not.